Get Started

 Prerequisites

-There are two main things you need to do to connect Pieces with Claude Desktop as an MCP: have an active PiecesOS and turn on the Long-Term Memory engine.
+There are two main things you need to do to connect Pieces with Claude Desktop as an MCP: have an active instance of PiecesOS running and and turn on the Long-Term Memory engine.

 Ensure PiecesOS is installed and running.
 This lets the MCP server connect with your workflow data and share context with Claude.